 - Bachelor of Physical Education & Sport Science (New in 2016).
-Graduates can also progress into a Master of Teaching (Secondary) which covers all the requirements set out by the Victorian Institute of Teaching (VIT) discipline specialist area guidelines in secondary physical education and secondary health, which will qualify you to teach in secondary schools.
+Graduates can also progress into a Master of Teaching (Secondary Education) which covers all the requirements set out by the Victorian Institute of Teaching (VIT) discipline specialist area guidelines in secondary physical education and secondary health, which will qualify you to teach in secondary schools.

 - Physical Education (Seconday) is offered as a specialisation in the Bachelor of Education (P-12).

 Our Bachelor of Sport Science has a major in Sport Coaching, which is designed to enable you to help other sportspeople achieve their best on the sporting field.

 This course might lead you to becoming a sport coach, physical education teacher, sport development and community coaching officer, consultant or personal trainer.

 - Bachelor of Sport Science (includes a major in either Sport Coaching, Sport Performance, or Human Movement).